 Using the command line and having working knowledge of basic to advanced scripting languages, professional developers are able to create amazing apps and software.
 But their work does not stop once they produce a working app.
 They still need to dig deeper into the codes to find errors and bugs that may impact a user’s experience.
 This is where LLDB comes in.
 What is it?

 Before we discuss what the LLDB command does, let us first discuss the entire coding journey, so all of us can better understand the work of developers.

 The entire coding experience is a long journey.
 After writing the code, the exciting part begins.
 Developers will run the code and compile it.
 During compiling, the code meets different properties and goes through certain methods.
-Along the way, bugs are detected.
+Along the way, bugs are detected and app logs are being analyzed.
 From there, developers begin the debugging phase.

 While it sounds really exciting, debugging is quite a challenging part.
 Developers only have a tiny piece of the puzzle.
 They only know how it should start and how it is supposed to end.
 So to find out what’s causing the bug, they need to retrace every step they took in the whole coding journey.